Ned Sparks

 Ned Sparks (born Edward Arthur Sparkman, November 19, 1883 – April 3, 1957) was a Canadian character actor of the American stage and screen.
-He was known for his deadpan expression and comically nasal, monotone delivery.
+He was known for his deadpan expression, frequently sarcastic characters and a comically nasal, monotone delivery.

 Life and career

 Sparks was born in Guelph, Ontario, but moved to St. Thomas, Ontario, where he grew up.
 He left home at 16 and attempted prospecting in the Klondike Gold Rush.
 After running out of money, he began performing.
 Billed as a "Singer of Sweet Southern Songs" and costumed in a straw hat, short pants and bare feet, he won a spot as a singer on a travelling musical company's tour.
 At 19, he returned to Canada and briefly attended a Toronto seminary.
 He then worked for the railway and in theatre in Toronto.
 In 1907, he moved to New York City to try his hand in the Broadway theatre, where he appeared in his first show in 1912.

 On Broadway, Sparks developed his trademark deadpan expression while portraying a hotel clerk in the play Little Miss Brown.
 His success caught the attention of Metro-Goldwyn-Mayer studio head Louis B. Mayer, who signed him to a six-picture deal.
 Sparks appeared in numerous silent films before making his "talkie" debut in The Big Noise (1928).
 From 1915 to 1947 he appeared in some 90 pictures.

 In the 1930s, Sparks became known for portraying dour-faced, sarcastic, cigar-chomping characters.
 He became so associated with the type that, in 1936, The New York Times reported that Sparks had his face insured for $100,000 with Lloyd's of London.
 Sparks later admitted the story was a publicity stunt and he was insured for only $10,000.
 In another stunt, the studio offered a reward of $10,000 to anyone who could capture Sparks smiling in a photograph.

-Sparks is particularly known for the wry, comic characters he portrayed in iconic pre-Code Hollywood pictures, such as Blessed Event (1932), 42nd Street (1933), Gold Diggers of 1933 (1933), Lady for a Day (1933), and Sing and Like It (1934).
+Sparks is particularly known for the wry, comic characters he portrayed in iconic pre-Code Hollywood pictures, mostly as a contract player at Warner Bros., such as Blessed Event (1932), 42nd Street (1933), Gold Diggers of 1933 (1933), Lady for a Day (1933), and Sing and Like It (1934).

 Sparks was often caricatured in cartoons, including the Jack-in-the-Box character in the Disney short Broken Toys (1935), the jester in Mother Goose Goes Hollywood (1938), a hermit crab in both Tex Avery's Fresh Fish (1939) and Bob Clampett's Goofy Groceries (1941), a chicken in Bob Clampett's Slap Happy Pappy (1940), Friz Freleng's Warner Bros. cartoon Malibu Beach Party (1940), and Tex Avery's Hollywood Steps Out (1941).
-He also voiced the cartoon characters Heckle and Jeckle from 1947 to 1951.
+He also voiced the cartoon characters Heckle and Jeckle in 1950.

 Sparks appeared in ten Broadway productions and over 80 films.
 He retired from films in 1947, saying that everyone should retire at 65.

 Sparks is a relative of Canadian comedian Ron Sparks.